Malvern Active - Malvern College Enterprises Ltd.

 Any comments or queries on this policy should be directed to Mr Rob Young, the Sports Complex Operations Manager, at firstname.lastname@example.org.

-If you believe that Malvern Active has not complied with this policy or acted otherwise than in accordance with Data Protection Law, you should notify the Commercial Director (Mr Allan Walker, email@example.com).
+If you believe that Malvern Active has not complied with this policy or acted otherwise than in accordance with Data Protection Law, you should notify the Commercial Director - Claudia Hamm, email@example.com.
 You can lodge a complaint with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with Malvern Active before involving the regulator.